punchplatform/kooker/README.md

 ```sh
 2:58PM ERR Error: UPGRADE FAILED: "punch-operator" has no deployed releases
 ```
-Try stopping the punch-operator then restart it< The root cause is caused by the CRDs not uninstalled every ti;e the operator is recreated.
+Try stopping the punch-operator then restart it.
+The problem is caused by the CRDs not uninstalled every time the operator is recreated.
 This makes start command fail, even if there is no new release of the punch-operator.